Austio/learning/Search/ai-powered-search/ai-powered-search.md

 #### Semantic Knowledge Graphs

-A search engine that finds and ranks terms that best match a query.
-It is like auto generated synonyms, advil would return other things like motrin, aleve, ibuprofin.
+Think of these as a way to find dynamic synomyms; advil would return other things like motrin, aleve, ibuprofin.

+They can be used for
+ - query expansion
+ - generating content based recommendations
+ - query classification
+ - query disambiguation
+ - anomaly detection
+ - data cleansing
+ - predictive analysis

+Best in datasets where there is more overlap in terms.
 The more overlap in terms between documents, more easily we will be able to relate the documents.
+FOr example stack exchange for health.

+##### Structure of SKG

+You maintain an inverted index and a forward index.
+ - Inverted index is the terms mapped to documents
+ - Forward index is a regular index, the terms in a document

+Using these you can lookup the documents referenced from your inverted index to automatically find
+ - other related queries
+ - facets (eg aggregations)

+For facets, for instanced you could determine that a search for java returns documents a,b,c,d,e - a,b also reference scala, c,d,e reference hibernated.
+You can infer that these are facets of java related queries.